How Does AI Impact SEO? Why I Now Track AI Citations Alongside Rankings

 How does AI impact SEO when Google now answers first?
 AI sits at the centre of Search, shaping which brands people see, so understanding its impact is no longer optional for teams that depend on organic traffic.
-Google's AI Overviews show that in roughly 13% of all queries, while ChatGPT processes over 5 billion monthly visits and 800 million weekly users, a clear sign that the game has changed.
-This guide explains what's changed and what to do now to protect visibility and growth in 2026.
-Read on to turn disruption into an advantage.
+Google's AI Overviews now show in roughly 16% of all queries, while ChatGPT processes over 5 billion monthly visits and 900 million weekly users.
+The game has changed.
+This guide explains what shifted and what to do now to protect visibility and growth in 2026.
+More importantly, it shows you the metric I have started reporting to clients alongside rankings, and why.

-AI impacts SEO by fundamentally changing how search engines deliver results and how users find information online.
-Google's AI Overviews reduce organic click-through rates by 61%, while platforms like ChatGPT now drive 87.4% of all AI referral traffic.
-This means traditional SEO tactics focused solely on ranking in the "10 blue links" no longer guarantee visibility.
-Success now requires optimising for both search engines and AI platforms that generate direct answers from your content.
+AI impacts SEO by changing both how search engines deliver results and how people find information.
+Google's AI Overviews reduce organic click-through rates by around 61%, while platforms like ChatGPT now drive 87.4% of all AI referral traffic.
+Ranking in the "10 blue links" no longer guarantees visibility.
+Success now means optimising for search engines and the AI platforms that generate direct answers from your content.
+The brands winning this shift are not just ranking.
+They are getting cited, and I now track those citations as a KPI in their own right.

 See How AI SEO Drives Real Revenue

 AI has changed how customers find businesses online.
-The brands appearing in Google's AI Overviews and ChatGPT recommendations are capturing market share while competitors struggle with declining traffic.
-Our AI SEO strategies have generated over $20 million in attributed revenue for our clients, with campaigns achieving up to 13,926% ROI.
-Book a 45-minute discovery session with me to discover how AI SEO can transform your growth.
+The brands appearing in Google's AI Overviews and ChatGPT recommendations are capturing market share while competitors watch traffic decline.
+Across our client base we have generated over $20 million in attributed revenue, including a B2C campaign that reached a 13,926% ROI over 11 months.
+Results vary by business, market and starting position, but the pattern is consistent: get cited, and revenue follows.
+Book a 45-minute discovery session with me to see how AI SEO can work for your growth.

-Google has integrated AI directly into its core search experience, creating a fundamental shift in how results are delivered to users.
-This section explains the key AI features reshaping search and what they mean for your SEO strategy.
+Google has built AI directly into its core search experience, and that has changed how results reach users.
+This section covers the AI features reshaping search and what each one means for your strategy.

 Understanding Google's AI Overviews

-Google's AI Overviews are powered by Gemini models that generate summaries which appear at the top of search results.
-These summaries pull information from multiple sources and present direct answers before traditional organic listings.
+Google's AI Overviews are powered by Gemini models that generate summaries at the top of search results.
+They pull from multiple sources and present a direct answer before the traditional organic listings.

-When AI Overviews appear, user behaviour changes.
-Pew Research found the share of people clicking any result fell from 15% to 8% when an AI Overview appeared.
-For marketing teams that have invested heavily in content marketing, this represents a significant challenge.
+When an AI Overview appears, behaviour changes.
+Pew Research found the share of people clicking any result fell from 15% to 8% when an AI summary was present.
+For teams that have invested heavily in content, that is a real challenge to absorb.

 Google AI Mode: The Next Evolution

-Google AI Mode was announced in Search Labs on March 19, 2025; broader rollout and coverage followed in May.
-Unlike AI Overviews, which enhance traditional search results, AI Mode is an entirely conversational search experience similar to ChatGPT.
+Google AI Mode was announced in Search Labs on March 19, 2025, with a broader rollout following in May.
+Unlike AI Overviews, which sit on top of traditional results, AI Mode is a fully conversational search experience similar to ChatGPT.
+At Google I/O 2026, Google reported that AI Mode had surpassed one billion monthly users just one year after its debut, with queries more than doubling every quarter since launch.

-Early data from Semrush's study on AI Mode shows that the average query length in AI Mode is nearly double that of traditional search (7.22 words versus 4.0 words).
-Users are treating AI Mode more like a conversation than a search, asking complete questions rather than entering keyword fragments.
+Early data from Semrush's study on AI Mode shows the average query length in AI Mode is nearly double that of traditional search (7.22 words versus 4.0 words).
+People treat AI Mode like a conversation, asking full questions rather than typing keyword fragments.

-For marketing professionals, this introduces a new reality.
-You either get cited in AI Mode's responses, or you're invisible.
-There's no middle ground.
+For marketers, the rule is simple.
+You either get cited in AI Mode's responses or you are invisible.
+There is no middle ground.

 How AI Platforms Are Capturing Search Traffic

-The transformation extends beyond Google.
-AI-powered platforms like ChatGPT, Perplexity and Microsoft Copilot are emerging as alternative search destinations, particularly for complex research queries.
+The shift goes well beyond Google.
+ChatGPT, Perplexity and Microsoft Copilot are emerging as alternative search destinations, especially for complex research queries.

 ChatGPT's Growing Influence on Search

-ChatGPT has become a legitimate search channel.
-With 800 million weekly active users and 5 billion monthly visits, it now ranks among the most visited websites globally.
-OpenAI's integration of real-time search capabilities has transformed ChatGPT from a conversational AI into a direct competitor to Google for certain query types.
+ChatGPT is now a legitimate search channel.
+With 900 million weekly active users as of February 2026 and more than 5 billion monthly visits, it ranks among the most visited sites in the world.
+Real-time search has turned ChatGPT from a chatbot into a direct competitor to Google for certain query types.

 The Multi-Platform Search Landscape

-Research from SE Ranking shows that ChatGPT dominates AI referrals with 77.97% market share, followed by Perplexity at 15.10% and Google's Gemini at 6.40%.
-Smaller players like DeepSeek and Claude hold minimal share but demonstrate interesting growth dynamics.
+SE Ranking’s earlier 2025 study showed the same pattern before the newer 87.4% benchmark, with ChatGPT driving 77.97% of AI-driven visits, followed by Perplexity at 15.10% and Google’s Gemini at 6.40%.
+Smaller players like DeepSeek and Claude held minimal share but showed interesting growth.

 Users arriving from AI platforms behave differently from organic search visitors.
-Research shows they spend 68% more time on websites and demonstrate higher engagement rates.
-AI tools act as "intent filters," bringing users who are further along in their research journey and more likely to convert.
+SE Ranking found that visitors referred by AI platforms spend 68% more time on websites than visitors from traditional organic search.
+AI tools act as “intent filters”, bringing people who are further along in their research and more likely to convert.

 The Impact on Organic Traffic and Click-Through Rates

-The expansion of AI features in search has created measurable impacts on website traffic that marketing leaders need to understand and address.
+The spread of AI features has created measurable traffic effects that marketing leaders need to understand and plan around.

 Understanding the Click-Through Rate Decline

-These aren't isolated findings.
-BrightEdge research confirmed a 30% average CTR drop across their client base following AI Overviews' expansion.
-MailOnline reported that when AI Overviews appear for their content, CTR drops to less than 5% on desktop and 7% on mobile, down from 13% and 20% respectively, for queries without AI features.
+These are not isolated findings.
+BrightEdge research confirmed a 30% average CTR drop across its client base after AI Overviews expanded.
+MailOnline reported that when AI Overviews appear for its content, CTR drops to less than 5% on desktop and 7% on mobile, down from 13% and 20% for queries without AI features.

 Why Zero-Click Searches Are Increasing

 Research from Bain & Company found that 60% of searches now end without the user clicking any result.
-When AI provides a satisfactory answer directly in the search interface, users have less motivation to visit individual websites.
+When AI answers the question in the interface, people have less reason to visit a site.

-This trend isn't new, but AI has accelerated it.
-Featured snippets, knowledge panels and "People Also Ask" boxes have been reducing clicks for years.
-AI Overviews represent the most significant expansion of zero-click functionality in Google's history.
+This trend is not new, but AI has accelerated it.
+Featured snippets, knowledge panels and "People Also Ask" boxes have been trimming clicks for years.
+AI Overviews are the biggest expansion of zero-click search in Google's history.

 The impact varies by query type.
-Informational queries experience the most significant reduction in clicks, while commercial and transactional queries retain higher click-through rates.
-Queries about health, science, education and legal topics face particularly high rates of AI Overview appearance because users want complex information simplified.
+Informational queries lose the most clicks, while commercial and transactional queries hold up better.
+Health, science, education and legal topics see particularly high AI Overview appearance because people want complex information simplified.

 Reframing Success Metrics for the AI Era